Southampton-RSG/2015-09-17-southampton/novice/shell/04-loop.md

 Wildcards and tab completion are two ways to reduce typing (and typing mistakes).
 Another is to tell the shell to do something over and over again.
-Suppose we have several hundred genome data files named `basilisk.dat`, `unicorn.dat`, and so on.
+Suppose we have several hundred genome data files named `basilisk.dat`, `minotaur.dat`, `unicorn.dat`, and so on.
 In this example,
-we'll use the `creatures` directory which only has two example files, but the principles can be applied to many many more files at once.
+we'll use the `creatures` directory which only has three example files, but the principles can be applied to many many more files at once.
-We would like to modify these files, but also save a version of the original files and rename them as `original-basilisk.dat` and `original-unicorn.dat`.
+We would like to modify these files, but also save a version of the original files and rename them as `original-basilisk.dat`, `original-minotaur.dat`, `original-unicorn.dat`.
 We can't use:

 ~~~ {.bash}